IvanTepes/Space-Facts/testing.md

 ## Users Testing

 * Users who tested this site mostly came back with the same comments that were addressed to the design of the site.
-* All links were rated to work and met their expectations as confirmed by my testing which can be viewed in table above.
+* All links were rated to work and met their expectations as confirmed by my testing which can be viewed in tables above.

 * Some useful feedbacks from mobile testers.
     - When you enter the planet and scroll all the way, the back button is missing.
     - On the carousel the icons for the next picture are not seen enough especially lost on some planets that are lighter in color.
     - There are three indicators and four pictures on the carousel.
     - Carousel indicators are not visible enough.
-    - The Call-to-action button with two arrows does not tell me what I should do I pressed explore.
+    - The Call-to-action button with two arrows does not tell me what should do so I pressed explore.
-    - The images on the explore sections are not clickable I had to click on read more.
+    - The images on the explore sections are not clickable.
+I had to click on read more.
-    - When I click Explore "Jump" "is too strong it would be better to scroll it slightly.
+    - When I click Explore "Jump" "is too strong.
+It would be better to scroll it slightly.

-    Feedbacks was very useful and point to some things that i missed during development or just forget to change.
+    Feedbacks was very useful and it pointed to some things that i missed during development or just forget to change.

 ### Meeting the needs of the user stories (as described in the UX section of this README file)